 In the Volders of today we can still see a fine example of his personal relationship with the village: the church and also the Servite Order monastery by the Volders bridge.
 According to legend, Bishop Borromeo prophesied that his page Guarinoni would one day build a church and a monastery in his honour.
 But in fact the initiative for the building came from a friend of Guarinoni, the Capuchin monk, Thomas von Bergamo.

 Although Guarinoni lent a hand, earning him the nickname "Master Pölten", it was July 25th 1654, 34 years later before the church could be finally consecrated by the Brixen bishop, Jesse Perkhofer, in honour of Borromeo.
 But by this time, Guarinoni had been dead for 2 months.

-Let's not forget about "The Stone of Obedience", which according to legend became detached from the roof during construction and was on the point of crashing down on the building workers.
+A short anecdote about the St Charles' Church: "The Stone of Obedience" Let's not forget about "The Stone of Obedience", which according to legend became detached from the roof during construction and was on the point of crashing down on the building workers.
 But on an instruction from Guarinoni it is said to have miraculously came to a stop.
 To recall the calamity that had been avoided, Guarinoni had a part of the stone bricked into a wall and made visible.
 The stone and a plaque can be seen in the church just beyond the entrance and the side altar on the right-hand side.